Our goal is to grow conservationists of all ages!

 Islands of Hope, Nicaragua

 One Earth Conservation guides and funds population monitoring of parrots on the islands of Lake Nicaragua, also known as Lake Cocibolca.
 We have found on both Ometepe Island and Mancarron and Mancarroncito of the Solentiname Archipelago the endangered yellow-naped amazon in numbers worthy of conservation.
 Ometepe Island has one of the densest, if not the densest and most numerous populations of this species in all of it's range.
 We are involved in nest monitoring and protection, as well as the education, awareness, and community enhancement aspects of these important conservation areas.
-Currently we are working in 4 villages and supporting the team there, BIOMETEPE to lead conservation efforts there.
+Currently we are working in 4 villages and supporting the team there, BIOMETEPE, to lead conservation efforts.

 South Coast of Guatemala

 Beginning in 2013, Dr. Joyner returned to locations in Guatemala where landowners were interested in yellow-naped parrot conservation and the species might still exist in numbers to warrant such efforts.
 While visiting each location, Dr. Joyner conducted counts of the species, taught population monitoring and general conservation, and encouraged landowners to continue monitoring and protection activities, work with local communities, and consider nest protection strategies.
 One Earth, along with ARCAS, has grown the working group, which is called COLORES (Corridor of Loros, Reserves, and Sanctuaries).
 To protect the parrots from poaching we must know more about poaching activities in the area, and its characteristics at specific sites.
 We have 6 active hot spots where nests are protected and where we conduct annual population studies, plus a host of education and awareness building activities.
 We are grateful for our partners, including our newest one, the Wildlife Conservation Society.

 Yellow-headed Parrots in Guatemala